wp-plugins/easy-testimonials/readme.txt

 7. This is the Testimonial Cycle Widget.

 == Changelog ==

+= 1.17.4 =
+* Update: add option to control registered shortcodes to allow compatibility adjustments for various themes and plugins.
+* Update: adds Themes to shortcode generator.

 = 1.17.3 =
 * Fix: address issue where stars weren't showing appropriately to logged out users.